adubey7296/Pokemon_Bigdata/README.md

 Speed: determines which pokemon attacks first each round

 Inspiration: The type of a pokemon cannot be inferred only by it's Attack and Deffence.
 It would be worthy to find which two variables can define the type of a pokemon, if any.
-Two variables can be plotted in a 2D space, and used as an example for machine learning.
-This could mean the creation of a visual example any geeky Machine Learning class would love.

 ###### Schema

 Schema : pokemon.csv